parasitepool/para/docs/src/overview.md

 Overview
 ========

-We are currently using a for of ckpool.
+We are currently using a fork of ckpool.

 Connect
 -------